cloudflare/cloudflare-docs/content/registrar/top-level-domains-supported.md

 # Top Level Domains supported

-When registering or transferring a domain to Cloudflare Registrar, there are a few aspects to consider:

-* If Cloudflare Registrar [supports the top-level domain (TLD)](https://www.cloudflare.com/tld-policies/) you want to transfer.
-* Availability of the domain you want to register.
-* If you want to [register a `.us` TLD](#additional-requirements-for-us-domains).

-## List of TLDs supported

 Cloudflare supports over 200 [top-level domains (TLDs)](https://www.cloudflare.com/learning/dns/top-level-domain/) and is always evaluating adding new TLDs.

-You can find the full list of supported and coming soon TLDs on [our TLD policies page](https://www.cloudflare.com/tld-policies/).
+You can find the full list of supported and coming soon TLDs on the [TLD policies page](https://www.cloudflare.com/tld-policies/).
 If you want to register a `.us` domain refer to  [Additional requirements for .US domains](#additional-requirements-for-us-domains).

 ## Domain availability